device42/device42-docs/docs/integration/external-integrations/device42-jira-integration.md

 ---

 :::info
-Atlassian Server is in the process of being [discontinued](https://www.atlassian.com/blog/platform/atlassian-server-is-going-away-next-steps) and the future of self-managed products is with [Atlassian Data Center](https://www.atlassian.com/enterprise/data-center).
+Atlassian Server is in the process of being [discontinued](https://www.atlassian.com/blog/platform/atlassian-server-is-going-away-next-steps) and the future of self-managed products is via the [Atlassian Data Center](https://www.atlassian.com/enterprise/data-center).
 :::

 ### Integration Prerequisites

-To use the Device42-Jira integration, users must have:
+To use the self-hosted Device42-Jira integration, users must have:

-- **Device42** virtual appliance, running, properly configured, and populated with CIs (to sync to Jira)
+* A running **Device42** virtual appliance, populated with configuration items (CIs) to sync to Jira.
-- **Jira instance _\[Server, self-hosted for this version\]_**, properly configured, with the Device42 plugin installed.
+* A properly configured **self-hosted Jira instance** with administrator access.

 _*If you are looking to integrate Device42 with Jira Service Management and/or Jira Cloud, see the [Device42-Jira Service Management/Cloud integration page.](device42-jira-cloud-integration.mdx)_